 Dropbox Basic, Pro and Business users with a paid Microsoft Office 365 licence can use these integrations immediately.
 The same applies for Box personal and business users.
 Both Box and Dropbox also integrate with Google apps and Salesforce.

 Box was the first of the two companies to launch a Windows 10 app (compatible back to Windows 8), allowing customers to integrate their box files with the Windows file picker.
 This means users can work on a Microsoft Office Word, Excel or Powerpoint file and have those changes saved back to Box without leaving the Windows 10 environment, whether on mobile, tablet or desktop.

 Dropbox launched a free Windows 10 app (compatible back to Windows 7) in January 2016.
 Similar to Box, users can access and work on files saved in Dropbox seamlessly within the Windows 10 app.
 Users can also utilise Windows Hello access controls instead of a password to unlock their Dropbox.

-Dropbox rebuilt the admin console from the ground up.
-The company added granular file event logging down to individual edits, additions and deletions that can be filtered into an admin log – so your boss can check if you have read that TPS report.
+The original admin console gave IT teams granular file event logging, down to individual edits, additions and deletions, which can be filtered into an admin log, so your boss can check if you have opened and read that TPS report.

 Device management has also changed so that IT can limit the number of linked devices an employee can have for work documents.
 This capability is built to complement, not compete with, existing enterprise mobility management (EMM) offerings.

-For security, managers can unlink employee devices and even perform an online wipe if a device is lost.
+For security, managers can unlink employees devices and even perform an online wipe if a device is lost.
 Admins can also enable single sign on, two-step verification, password resets and sharing options for all groups and individual members' documents.

 Box has a similarly robust set of admin tools across its products.
 Managers can download detailed audit reports, manage usage and permissions, even on mobile, and control corporate content.